 Hand-made custom orthotics - £230

 These are made in a lab that make orthotics for many elite athletes.
 The owner of the lab has run sub 4 minutes for the mile, another chap in the lab has beaten Mo Farah twice (!!) at the Commonwealth Games and another is a current England athlete.
-Note that second pairs of orthotics can be bought at reduced price (£140) and that the top-cover can be replaced at a fraction of the cost if needed in the future.
-Paul uses orthotics made by this lab.
+Note that second pairs of orthotics can be bought at reduced price (£190) and that the top-cover can be replaced at a fraction of the cost if needed in the future.

 Assessment options for determining insole prescription